 Southampton City Art Gallery

-The Southampton City Art Gallery is housed in an exemplary 1930s municipal architecture building.
-It is a place to experience, feel and learn from.
-The gallery’s collection covers six centuries of European art history and you can witness over 5,300 works of fine art collection.
-The Southampton City Art Gallery also aims at involving people of all ages who want to appreciate or learn to better appreciate art.
-The educational service works closely with famous professional visual artists to bring the best to its students.
 The exhibitions vary from contemporary art to historic exhibitions with frequent collaborations with leading artists and arts institutions.
-The permanent exhibitions star the complete series of works by Sir Edward Coley Burne-Jones on the Story of Perseus, a haunting series of oil paintings showcasing greek mythology and the Main hall hosts internationally recognized pieces ranging from landscape, portraits to love.
-The museum itself is a soothing place to visit even if you’re not an art enthusiast.
+The permanent exhibitions of the Southampton Art Gallery star the complete series of works by Sir Edward Coley Burne-Jones on the Story of Perseus, a haunting series of oil paintings showcasing greek mythology and the Main hall hosts internationally recognized pieces ranging from landscapes to portraits and still lifes.

-Southanpton attractions - Southampton Town Walls
+Southampton attractions - Southampton Town Walls

 Southampton’s growing prosperity as a trading center led to conflict with France, which then required fortification and an adequate defense system.
 The works on these walls began in the 1360s with the entire town being closed off by a 2 km long stone wall comprising 29 towers and eight gates within the next few decades.
-The gatehouses were sometimes used as important civic facilities, till, in the 10th century, the walls became recognized as a significant historical feature.
-The walls are now a nice attraction to visit, and a good place to rekindle with some history and the importance of Southampton throughout history.
+The Southampton “casemates” refer to a later, 18th-century defense system with 19 further fortifications; these constructions became a part of the Southampton inner city walls.

-Medieval Merchant's House
+Medieval Merchant's House - Southampton Attraction

 It is interesting to see and experience the simplicity of the building, and also allows visitors to realize the things people gave importance to back in the day.
 The walls, for example, have been built of Bembridge and Purbeck stone with a timber frontage.
 The house also showcases a medieval shop front, where the owner would have been running his business.

 Best things to do in Southampton - Bargate

-God's House Tower
+God's House Tower - Southamptom Attractions

 God’s House Tower is now an arts and heritage venue and is a Grade I listed building and a scheduled ancient monument.
 It continues to host to contemporary art shows and important works from prestigious South Coast collections.
 You can still see the remains of a mural stairway, double portcullis, and windows.